1PhoenixM/avior-service/README.md

 Avior 2.0 is a node.js service designed for the administration and management of OpenFlow-capable networks.
-It is currently in the planning stage.
+It is currently in the coding phase.